-Be aware that there are laws in Australia that employers must adhere to with respect to worker safety, tax payments and certain leave entitlements.
-There are also equal opportunity laws that protect employees from discrimination based on race, religion, age, gender, marital status or sexual orientation or disability.
+Be aware that there are laws in Australia that employers must adhere to with respect to hiring you as an employee.
+These include worker safety, tax payments and certain leave entitlements.
+There are also equal opportunity laws that protect employees from discrimination based on race, religion, age, gender, marital status or sexual preference or disability.
 Additionally, most workplaces have strict harassment policies that all staff must adhere to.

 You must be paid an award rate (a minimum rate dependent on your age, expertise and area of work).
-Visit fairwork.gov.au to check your rights as an employee.
+Visit safework.sa.gov.au to check your rights as an employee.